On a general Kac-Rice formula for the measure of a level set

-Then the \KRF~of order $k$ gives the density of the absolutely continuous part of the measure.
-The measure has a singular part in the first case, but not in the second cases .
+Then, the \KRF~of order $k$ provides the density of the absolutely continuous part of the measure.
+The measure contains a singular part in the case $D=d$, but not in the other case.